algorandfoundation/xGov/Proposals/xgov-93.md

 ## Abstract
 Gaming and tournament play is a powerful vehicle for attracting new users.
 A free entry tournament with BIG prize pool allows us to promote to and attract users from wider crypto ecosystem as well as more conventional gaming audience.
 Our game requires algorand wallet, so each new participant from these communities will directly translate into a new Algorand user.
-We've hosted multiple tournaments in the past with very positive results you can read a detailed report here: [https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713](https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713)
+We've hosted multiple tournaments in the past with very positive results you can read a detailed report here: <a href="https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713">https://medium.com/cosmic-champs/tournament-wrap-up-d1b5d8ff8713</a>

 ## Team
 https://cosmicchamps.com/#team